1920 Alabama Crimson Tide football team: Mississippi College

 Against the Mississippi College Choctaws, the Crimson Tide won their fourth consecutive shutout, this time by a score of 57–0 at Tuscaloosa.
 In the game Mullie Lenoir and Riggs Stephenson each scored three touchdowns and Ira Nichols scored two.
-The victory improved Alabama's all-time record against Mississippi College to 5–0.

-Howard
+Howard (AL)

 Although both Sidney Johnston and Riggs Stephenson were out for their game against Howard (now known as Samford University), Alabama defeated the Bulldogs 33–0 at Tuscaloosa.
 In the game touchdowns were scored by Mullie Lenoir four times and by J. T. O'Connor once.
 Throughout the game, Alabama struggled to establish the passing game and fumbled the ball on several occasions.
-The victory improved Alabama's all-time record against Howard to 9–0.